mjrich/ndizi/README.md

 # #TeamNdizi: Scraping global food prices and consumption data
 ![Alt text](/banana/peanut-butter-jelly-time.gif)

-We are [#TeamNdizi](https://twitter.com/search/realtime?q=%23TeamNdizi) (banana in Swahili).
-We are in DC at the DataKind World Bank DataDive on March 16, 2013 scraping food prices from websites around the world.
+We are [#TeamNdizi](https://twitter.com/search/realtime?q=%23TeamNdizi) (banana in Swahili) in DC at the DataKind World Bank DataDive on March 16, 2013 scraping food prices from websites around the world.

 ##Banana